Reaparr/Docs/src/content/acknowledgements/index.md

   , [Nuxt.js](https://nuxtjs.org/) and [RxJS](https://www.learnrxjs.io/)!

-- The developers and contributors behind the beautiful [Vanta.js](https://www.vantajs.com/) project that is used to show the awesome background in PlexRipper!
+- The developers and contributors behind the beautiful [Vanta.js](https://www.vantajs.com/) project that is used to show the awesome background in Reaparr!

 ## Translation

-- [Starnakin](https://github.com/starnakin) for his awesome work on translating PlexRipper to French!
+- [Starnakin](https://github.com/starnakin) for his awesome work on translating Reaparr to French!
-- [Artugr18](https://github.com/Artugr18) for his awesome work on translating PlexRipper to Polish!
+- [Artugr18](https://github.com/Artugr18) for his awesome work on translating Reaparr to Polish!

 ## Inspiration